-- The requirement to modify the auditor's opinion if there is a limitation of scope27 represents an explicit conditional requirement. - The requirement to communicate significant deficiencies in internal control identified during the audit to those charged with governance,28 which depends on the existence of such identified significant deficiencies; and the requirement to obtain sufficient appropriate audit evidence regarding the presentation and disclosure of segment information in accordance with the applicable financial reporting framework,29 which depends on that framework requiring or permitting such disclosure, represent implicit conditional requirements.
+- The requirement to modify the auditor's opinion if there is a limitation of scope represents an explicit conditional requirement. - The requirement to communicate significant deficiencies in internal control identified during the audit to those charged with governance, which depends on the existence of such identified significant deficiencies; and the requirement to obtain sufficient appropriate audit evidence regarding the presentation and disclosure of segment information in accordance with the applicable financial reporting framework, which depends on that framework requiring or permitting such disclosure, represent implicit conditional requirements.

 In some cases, a requirement may be expressed as being conditional on applicable law or regulation.
 For example, the auditor may be required to withdraw from the audit engagement, where withdrawal is possible under applicable law or regulation, or the auditor may be required to do something, unless prohibited by law or regulation.
-Depending on the jurisdiction, the legal or regulatory permission or prohibition may be explicit or implicit.